Is this OK?

 Service 597 timetable from April 2014 (opens as new window)

 The Monday - Saturday daytime and evening minibus network continues to operate.
-However, in order to offer better value for money, Sunday service T9 has been withdrawn and service T1 has been reduced in frequency on Sunday daytime from half-hourly to hourly.
+However, in order to offer better value for money, Sunday service T9 was withdrawn and service T1 has been reduced in frequency on Sunday daytime from half-hourly to hourly.
 Early Saturday morning timetables have been revised with some poorly used journeys withdrawn whilst some evening and Sunday journeys will no longer operate via Todmorden Railway station.
 The T1 - T8 timetables can be found on the following page

 Related DocumentsHebden Bridge Bus Review Equality Impact Assessment (pdf, 205kb, opens in a new window).